ErpNetDocs/dev/domain-api/authentication.md

 * **IdentityServer** - IdentityServer is an OpenID Connect provider - it implements the OpenID Connect and OAuth 2.0 protocols.
 * **User** - A user is a human that is using a registered client to access resources.
 * **Client** - A client is a piece of software that requests tokens from IdentityServer - either for authenticating a user (requesting an identity token) or for accessing a resource (requesting an access token).
 A client must be first registered with IdentityServer before it can request tokens.
-In ERP.net registered clients are adressed as trusted applications.
+In ERP.net registered clients are addressed as trusted applications.
 * **Resources** - Resources are something you want to protect with IdentityServer - either identity data of your users, or APIs.
 In our case this is the Domain API.
 * **Identity Token** - An identity token represents the outcome of an authentication process.
 It contains at a bare minimum an identifier for the user (called the sub aka subject claim) and information about how and when the user authenticated.
 It can contain additional identity data.
 * **Access Token** - An access token allows access to an API resource.
 Clients request access tokens and forward them to the API.
 Access tokens contain information about the client and the user (if present).
 APIs use that information to authorize access to their data.